7 tips to find your dream Yorkshire Coast Holiday Cottage and save money.

 Use our resort pages to find out what the beaches are like

-Search for the name of a coastal town and the words self catering (eg Filey self catering ).
-Below the top few Ads you will be presented with a box with a map and a few selected (by Google) accommodation providers in that area.
-However beware of how you use it or you will end up with only big agencies.
+Search for the name of a coastal town and the words self catering (eg Filey self catering ) using the Bing search engine (NOT GOOGLE).
+Below the top few Ads you will be presented with a box with a map and a few selected accommodation providers in that area.
+Google used to be good for this but now its “selected” accommodation tends to only include that accommodation which is also on the big on line travel agencies.
+Google usually leave out those really popular accomodations on the map and in the local list hat do not pay the big online agencies for bookings.
+I think they deem them as less relevant?

-Do not go to the Vacation rental tab.
-You only see cottages which are on their “partners” sites eg Tripadvisor etc. So you would be stuck almost exclusively with the big online agencies.
+The Google Vacation rental tab is even worse.
+You only see cottages which are on their “partners” sites eg Tripadvisor etc. and which can be booked through Google.
+So you would be stuck exclusively with the big online agencies.
 Google is trying, understandably, to make money from the big agencies with this vacation rental tab.

-Instead go straight to the map.
-Click on it and at the time of writing all self catering providers seem to appear as a blue dot on the map while hotels often have a box with a nightly price in.
-You have to zoom right in to make all the dots in an area appear.
-Click on a dot and the cottages Google business page opens.
-The business page has a link to go to their own website (or to an agency site).
-This is particularly useful if you say want to be very close to the sea.
+Go straight to the BING map.
+Click on it and at the time of writing all self catering providers with a Bing business page seem to appear as a blue rectangle on the map.
+You have to zoom right in to make all the rectangles in an area appear.
+Click on a one and the cottages Bing business page opens.
+The business page has a link to go to the accommodations own website usually.
+This is particularly useful if you want to be very close to the sea.
 I know of no other way to so effectively filter for just sea front properties like Hope Cottages in Filey.

 5. Use Google street view